hhhwenjun/leetcode-note-java/Backtracking/Backtracking Problems Part #1.md

 }
 ```

-*   Store the number array to the array list, use the built-in method to swap the digits.
+*   Store the number array to the array list, and use the built-in method to swap the digits.
 *   When moving to the end digit, add the current array list to the results.
 *   Swap -> call next -> swap back